-Your consumer rights may be affected by the spread of the virus by way of cancellation of flights, holidays, and even events.
+Your consumer rights may be affected by the spread of the virus due to the of cancellation of flights, holidays, and even events.

 Please note that all the advice below applies to consumers and businesses based in the EU, Iceland, Norway, and the UK.
 If your holiday provider or airline is based outside this area, then EU law will not apply and you may not have the same rights.

 If you bought your travel, accommodation, or event via your credit card and the cost was over £100, you have a right to claim from your credit card company.
-Section 75 of the Consumer Credit Act 1974 provides that a consumer has a 'like claim' with their credit card company in the event something goes wrong with the transaction.
+Section 75 of the Consumer Credit Act 1974 provides that a credit card company can be jointly liable in the event something goes wrong with the transaction.

-If you have used a debit card or a credit card where the value was less than £100, you may be able to claim using the chargeback rules.
-These rules are a voluntary process that is carried out by banks and give consumers an alternative claim from the bank in the event something goes wrong.
+If you have used a debit card, or a credit card where the value was less than £100, you may be able to claim using the chargeback rules.
+Chargeback is a scheme that is carried out by banks and give consumers an alternative claim from the bank in the event something goes wrong.
 Chargeback rules are set by the banks and are not legal rights.
 Click here for our advice on claiming from banks and credit card companies.

 Official Travel Advice

 The Foreign and Commonwealth Office (FCO) are the Government department responsible for issuing official travel advice for the UK.
 Holiday companies and airlines rely on the information supplied by the FCO when determining whether to cancel services.
 The latest information can be found on their website: https://www.gov.uk/foreign-travel-advice.